What is ECHI?

 The European Core (formerly: Community) Health Indicators (ECHI) initiative started in 1998 as a project responding to the European Commission (EC)’s call to establish a shortlist of public health indicators which would serve as the core of a European public health monitoring system.
 The first version of the ECHI shortlist was approved by the EC and the EU Member States (MS) in 2005.
 In 2008, the EC and the EU MS began putting the indicators into practice.

-The current shortlist contains 88 indicators, grouped into five main chapters (see below) and mapped to 17 (non-exclusive) policy areas.
-Currently, 67 indicators have been put into practice (implemented), 14 indicators are nearly ready (work-in-progress) and 13 are not yet ready (under development).
+The current shortlist contains 88 indicators – 94 when taking into account that some indicators rely on two types of data sources – grouped into five main chapters (see below) and mapped to 17 (non-exclusive) policy areas.
+Currently, 67 out of 94 indicators have been put in to practice (implemented), 14 indicators are nearly ready (work-in-progress) and 13 are not yet ready (under development).

 The ECHI work has been coordinated through a series of five EC funded projects: ECHI-I, ECHI-II, ECHIM, JA ECHIM and under the BRIDGE Health project.
 The work will be continued under the Joint Action on Health Information (effective as of 2018).

 The ECHI Indicators derive their data from a variety of sources, including the EU's statistical office (Eurostat), the World Health Organisation’s European ‘Health for all’ database (HFA-DB), the Health Statistics database of the Organisation for Economic Co-operation and Development (OECD) and several topic-specific databases.